August 1926 Air Union Blériot 155 crash

 The August 1926 Air Union Blériot 155 crash happened on 18 August 1926 at Hurst, Kent when Blériot 155 F-AIEB of Air Union hit a barn and crashed whilst attempting to make a forced landing in bad weather.
-Two passengers were killed in the accident, and the pilot died a day later.
+Two passengers were killed in the accident, and the pilot, a Mr. Delisle, died a day later.

 Aircraft

 The accident aircraft was Blériot 155 registration F-AIEB Wilbur Wright, c/n 2.
 The aircraft had been registered to Air Union on 27 June 1926, and had flown for 47¼ hours at the time of the accident.